Creating data mart relationships

 To update a data mart with budget data exported from the Pillar application, you must map the budget data to the data mart dimensions.

 You must create data mart relationships when you have new budgets and data marts, and when there are changes in your data mart outline or budget metadata.
-Use this procedure to map the Pillar application's budget information to the data mart's dimensions:

 - On Budget Architect (EB10.1), select a budget.

-- Click Options and Budget Options (EB19.1) displays.
+- Click Options.
+The Budget Options (EB19.1) is displayed.

 - Application Name